astroza/reba/README.md

 # Lake
-Lake is a Service Worker subset implementation for running on server side.
+Lake is an Service Worker subset implementation for running on server side.

 ## Features
 * Hot reconfiguration by HTTP API: Privileged Isolate to manage WorkerGroups